textpattern/textpattern.github.io/tags/posted.md

 category: Tags
 published: true
 title: Posted
-description: The posted tag is a single tag which is used to return the publish date of the article being displayed.
+description: The posted tag is a single tag which is used to return the publication date of the article being displayed.
 tags:
   - Article tags
 ---